heal-data-stewards/redcap-ingest/infer_prompt.md

 ## Rules

 - Always fix rows where `"classification.valid"` is `false`.
+- Review every entry in `"classification.errors"`; rows may report multiple issues that all need corrections.
 - Every `"Variable / Field Name"` in the output must be a valid REDCap
-  identifier: lowercase, 1–26 characters, start with a letter, and only contain letters, digits, or underscores.
+  identifier: lowercase, 1–100 characters, start with a letter, and only contain letters, digits, or underscores (≤26 recommended for readability).
 If the input value violates the rules, rewrite it into a compliant identifier (e.g. replace spaces with underscores, drop punctuation, prefix with a letter if needed).
 - If `"Choices, Calculations, OR Slider Labels"` has exactly two